Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 <a name="host-firewall"></a>
 ### Firewall

+No firewall is enabled on macHV2.
+The information that follows is FYI only in case at some future point we decide to enable it.

+Mac OSX 10.14.1 Mojave has 2 firewalls: Application Firewall and Packet Filter (PF).
+Both are disabled by default.
+Should we decide to enable a firewall in the future, this should probably be done at the system/machine level and not the application level so it's Packet Filter we are concerned with.

-Mac OSX 10.14.1 Mojave uses the Packet Filter (PF) firewall which is OpenBSD's system for filtering TCP/IP traffic and doing Network Address Translation.
+Packet Filter (PF) is OpenBSD's system for filtering TCP/IP traffic and doing Network Address Translation.

-The main PF configuration file is /etc/pf.conf which defines the main ruleset.

 The firewall is disabled by default.